FutureGatewayFramework/FutureGatewayFramework.github.io/fgfapis.md

 ## AAA
 Auditing and Accounting provides the infrormation of who did what and when on top of a given DCI form the SGs.
 This API set is not yet implemented, however Auditing and Accounting can be performed properly querying the FG database.
-This kind of interaction has been used before UGR was available.
+This kind of interaction has been used for UGR, before this its set of APIs was available.
+To learn more about querying the database, pleas refer to the [DB Schema](https://futuregateway-framework.readthedocs.io/en/latest/usage/#db-schema) explanation.

 [FGF]: https://github.com/FutureGatewayFramework